stratum-mining/stratumprotocol.org/src/docs/index.md

 - Group channels are simply collections of standard channels that are opened within a particular connection so that they are addressable through a common communication channel.

-### Job declaration Protocol
+### Job Declaration Protocol

-A Miner's Template Provider negotiates a block template (which includes the transaction set) with a Pool's job declarator.
+A Miner's Template Provider negotiates a block template (which includes the transaction set) with a Pool's Job Declarator.
 The Pool can reuse declaration outcomes across all end-miner connections to reduce computational intensity.
 A single declaration can multicast to multiple farms with hundreds of thousands of devices.
 This protocol is a separate, optional piece of infrastructure from the Mining Protocol and can be provided as a 3rd party service for mining farms.
 Separating job declaration as a sub-protocol lets pools terminate declaration connections independently of mining protocol connections (i.e. share submissions).
 Work declaration likely requires, at minimum, validity spot-checks and (potentially) rate-limiting.